Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: Acknowledgment

 This work was supported by grants PID2021-123041OB-I00 and PID2021-126576NB-I00 funded by MCIN/AEI/ 10.13039/501100011033 and by “ERDF A way of making Europe”, and by the CM under grant S2018/TCS-4423.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{David Mallasén} David Mallasén Quintana received a BSc Degree in Computer Science and a BSc Degree in Mathematics in 2020 from the Complutense University of Madrid (UCM).
-In 2022 he obtained a MSc Degree in Embedded Systems at KTH Royal Institute of Technology, specializing in embedded platforms.
-Currently he is pursuing a Ph.D. in Computer Engineering at UCM.
+In 2022 he obtained an MSc Degree in Embedded Systems at KTH Royal Institute of Technology, specializing in embedded platforms.
+Currently, he is pursuing a Ph.D. in Computer Engineering at UCM.
+He has carried out a Ph.D. research stay at the Embedded Systems Laboratory at EPFL (Switzerland).
 His main research areas include computer arithmetic, computer architecture, embedded systems, and high-performance computing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Alberto A. Del Barrio (SM'19)} Alberto A. Del Barrio received the Ph.D. degree in Computer Science from the Complutense University of Madrid (UCM), Madrid, Spain, in 2011.
 He has performed stays at Northwestern University, University of California at Irvine and University of California at Los Angeles.
 Since 2021, he is an Associate Professor (tenure-track, civil-servant) of Computer Science with the Department of Computer Architecture and System Engineering, UCM.
 His main research interests include Design Automation, Next Generation Arithmetic and Quantum Computing.
 Dr. del Barrio has been the PI of the PARNASO project, funded by the Leonardo Grants program by Fundación BBVA, and currently, he is the PI of the ASIMOV project, funded by the Spanish MICINN, which includes a work package to research on the deployment of posits on RISC-V cores.
 Since 2019 he is an IEEE Senior Member and since December 2020, he is an ACM Senior Member, too. \end{IEEEbiography}